 "SPRUNGBRETT" Subsidies for wage and ancillary wage costs for the company:

-The programme targets persons who are acutely threatened by long-term unemployment and who have been registered as unemployed for more than 365 days.
+The programme targets people who are acutely threatened by long-term unemployment and who have been registered as unemployed for more than 365 days.
 An employment relationship is to be established that covers at least 50% of the full-time (statutory or collectively agreed) weekly working hours.

 For female employees, employers receive funding for up to eight months, for male employees for up to six months, in the amount of two thirds (66.7%) of the assessment basis (which lies at a maximum of €3,750 per month).
 Total funding for females thus lies at €30,000, for men at €22,500.